Combined-cycle power plant

 Vogt Power International was contracted to supply the heat recovery steam generators.

-TVA has been increasingly focussing on its natural gas-fired power generation portfolio and moving away from coal-fired generation to ensure reliability and grid stability.
+TVA has been increasingly focused on its natural gas-fired power generation portfolio and moving away from coal-fired generation to ensure reliability and grid stability.

 Natural gas accounted for 19% of TVA’s generation portfolio in 2015, as compared to 10% in 2007, while coal generation accounted for 58%.
 TVA expects natural gas to account for 23% of its generation portfolio and coal-fired generation to decrease to 22% by 2020.